 8. Skipping or neglecting outbound data security

 Data protection is a two-way street, as you ensure that threats are kept at bay, you also need to keep company information safe from getting to outsiders.
 To avoid sensitive data from leaking out, it is advisable to embrace egress filtering.
+This could involve using the best USA VPN whenever visiting a potentially risky website or browsing the dark web.
+A no log VPN will keep you anonymous throughout your browsing journey and prevent data breach.

 Also, based on the risk assessment, an organization can quickly craft distribution policies for various types of confidential information.
 These policies govern exactly who can access, use or receive which type of content and when, as well as oversee enforcement actions for violations of those policies.